-- 632 With Nextflow [15] and Snakemake [30], the workflow is defined using a DSL which is an - extension to a generic programming language (Groovy for Nextflow and Python for Snakemake). - 634 Moreover, Nextflow and Snakemake also allow to use the underlying programming language - 635 to generate metadata programmatically.
-Thus, authoring scientific workflows with Nextflow or - 636 Snakemake is very easy. - 637 The process to be executed is usually a shell command or an external script.
-The integration - with various scripting languages is an import feature of Snakemake as well as Nextflow, which - 639 encourages readable modular code for downstream plotting and summary tasks.
-Also boilerplate - code for command line interfaces (CLIs) in external scripts can be avoided.
-Another feature of - Snakemake is the integration of Jupyter notebooks, which can be used to interactively develop - 642 components of the workflow. - Both tools implement a CLI to manage and run workflows.
-By default, the status of the execution - 644 is monitored via the console.
-With Nextflow, it is possible to monitor the status of the execution - via a weblog.
-Snakemake supports an external server to monitor the progress of submitted - 646 workflows. - 647 With regard to the execution of the workflow (section 3.1), the user can easily run the workflow - on the local machine and the submission via a resource manager (e.g. Slurm, Torque) is integrated. - 649 Therefore, individual process resources can be easily defined with these tools if the workflow is - 650 submitted on a system where a resource manager is installed, i. e. on a traditional HPC cluster - 651 system.
-Despite this, only level two of the defined criteria is met for Nextflow, since the execution - of the workflow on a remote machine and the accompanied transfer of data is not handled by the - tool.
-For Snakemake, if the CLI option "default-remote-provider" is used, all input and output - 654 files are automatically down- and uploaded to the defined remote storage, such that no workflow - 655 modification is necessary. - The requirement up-to-dateness^{pd} is handled differently by Nextflow and Snakemake.
-By default, - 657 Nextflow recomputes the complete workflow, but with a single command-line option existing - results are retrieved from the cache and linked such that a re-execution is not required.
-In - 659 this case, Nextflow allows storing multiple instances of the same workflow upon variation of a - 660 configuration parameter.
-Snakemake will behave like a build tool in this context and skip the - re-execution of processes whose targets already exist and update any process whose dependencies - 662 have changed. - A strong point of Nextflow and Snakemake is the integration of the conda package management - system and container technologies like Ddpd ocker.
-For example, the compute environment can be - defined for each process based on a conda environment specification file or a certain Ddpd ocker image.
-Upon execution of the workflow, the specified compute environment is re-instantiated automatically by the WfMSworkflow tool^{dg}, making it very easy to reproduce results of or built upon existing workflows.
-Furthermore, since the tool is able to deploy the software stack on a per process basis, the composition of hierarchical workflows as outlined in section 3.6 is possible.

-Similar to doit, both tools do not provide a GUI to graphically create and modify workflows.
+- With regard to the execution of the workflow (section 3.1), the user can easily run the workflow on the local machine and the submission via a resource manager (e. g.
+Slurm, Torque) is integrated.
+Therefore, individual process resources can be easily defined with these tools if the workflow is submitted on a system where a resource manager is installed, i. e. on a traditional HPC cluster system.
+Despite this, only level two of the defined criteria is met for Nextflow, since the execution of the workflow on a remote machine and the accompanied transfer of data is not handled by the tool.
+For Snakemake, if the CLI option "default-remote-provider" is used, all input and output - files are automatically down- and uploaded to the defined remote storage, such that no workflow modification is necessary. - The requirement up-to-dateness is handled differently by Nextflow and Snakemake.
+By default, Nextflow recomputes the complete workflow, but with a single command-line option existing results are retrieved from the cache and linked such that a re-execution is not required.
+In this case, Nextflow allows storing multiple instances of the same workflow upon variation of a configuration parameter.
+Snakemake will behave like a build tool in this context and skip the re-execution of processes whose targets already exist and update any process whose dependencies - 643 have changed. - A strong point of Nextflow and Snakemake is the integration of the conda package management system and container technologies like Docker.
+For example, the compute environment can be defined for each process based on a conda environment specification file or a certain Docker image.
+Upon execution of the workflow, the specified compute environment is re-instantiated automatically by the WfMS, making it very easy to reproduce results of or built upon existing workflows.
+Furthermore, since the tool is able to deploy the software stack on a per process basis, the composition of hierarchical workflows as outlined in section 3.6 is possible. - Similar to doit, both tools do not provide a GUI to graphically create and modify workflows.

 However, a visualization of the workflow, i. e. a dependency graph of the processes, can be exported.
-Moreover, it is possible to export extensive reports detailing the provenance of the generated data.

-Nextflow and Snakemake can also be regarded as file-based workflow management systems.
+Moreover, it is possible to export extensive reports detailing the provenance of the generated data. - Nextflow and Snakemake can also be regarded as file-based workflow management systems.

 Therefore, interface formats, i. e. class structures or types of the parameters passed from one process to the subsequent one, are not clearly defined.

-677 5.6 Evaluation matrix
+658 5.6 Evaluation matrix

-The evaluation of the WfMSsworkflow tools^{dg} provided in section 5 in terms of the requirements described in section 3 on the example of the workflow outlined in section 4 yields the evaluation matrix depicted in table 1. ^{5 6}
+The evaluation of the WfMSs provided in section 5 in terms of the requirements described in section 3 on the example of the workflow outlined in section 4 yields the evaluation matrix depicted in table 1.